tawanaj/tawanaj.github.io/_posts/2024-11-01-hello-november.markdown

  <h3 style="display: flex; justify-content: center;">*****</h3>

 You only get one life.
-Life one that is worthy of you!
+Live one that is worthy of you!

 Cheers to the weekend friend from afar :wine_glass: